exalabs-umass-lowell/entropy_based_observability/README.md

 # README #

-This file includes the code written through MATLAB
+All the codes are running on MATLAB.

 ### What is this repository for? ###

-Observability for the chaotic systems through the way of statistical mechancis and entropy
-* Version
+These codes are based on the chaotic system dynamics, and we try to figure out the relationship between observability and entropy variation under different scales

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###